mangalam-research/selenic/README.rst

 documentation for its use is `here
 <http://code.google.com/p/selenium/wiki/ChromeDriver>`__.

-Please look at the examples in `<examples>`_ and read the source code to know how this all works.
+Please look at the examples in the ``examples`` subdirectory and read the source code to know how this all works.

 Selenium Issues
 ===============